RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

-* ##### qnode_key
+* ##### qnode_keys

-    - If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_key to be removed.If not provided the qnode_key will not be considered when filtering.
+    - If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to one of the listed qnode_keys to be removed.If not provided the qnode_key will not be considered when filtering.

-    - Acceptable input types: string.
+    - Acceptable input types: list.

     - This is not a required parameter and may be omitted.

+    - `['n01', 'n02']` and `[]` are examples of valid inputs.

+* ##### qedge_keys

+    - If included this indicates if you only want edge with one of the listed qedge_keys to be removed.If not provided the qedge_key will not be considered when filtering.

+    - Acceptable input types: list.

+    - This is not a required parameter and may be omitted.

-    - `n01` and `n02` are examples of valid inputs.
+    - `['n01', 'n02']` and `[]` are examples of valid inputs.

 ### filter_kg(action=remove_edges_by_continuous_attribute)